UCLA School of Education and Information Studies: Department of Information Studies

 Accredited by the American Library Association and a founding member of the I-Schools caucus, the Department of Information Studies ranks the 4th most productive and 3rd most highly cited faculty in the latest Budd survey of "Scholarly Productivity of U.S. LIS Faculty" (as measured per capita of faculty).
 U.S. News & World Report ranks the Master's of Library Science program among the top 13 in the country.

-Broadly, the Department of Information Studies examines the application, communication, processing, representation and social consequences of technology.
-It also studies the structure, behavior, and interactions of natural and engineered computational systems.
-Traditionally, it is concerned with the gathering, manipulation, classification, storage, and retrieval of recorded knowledge.
-The central notion is the transformation and dissemination of information - whether by computation or communication, whether by organisms or artifacts.
-In this sense, it is more or less a merge of artificial intelligence, cognitive science, computing science, and related fields.
-The UCLA Department of Information Studies is regarded for its cultural studies and social justice approach to Information Studies.

 The department offers an undergraduate program in Information Studies; the Master's in Library and Information Science (awarded after two years of study), which has three focus areas: Library Studies, Archival Studies, and Informatics; the PhD in Information Studies; and the Moving Image Archive Studies MA, an inter-departmental program jointly sponsored by the UCLA Film and Television Archive, and the Department of Film, Television and Digital Media in the UCLA School of Theater, Film and Television.
 The department is home to the California Center for the Book, a division of the Center for the Book, the Center for Information as Evidence, and the California Rare Book School, among many other institutes, programs, and research centers.

-The program is known for having a diverse teaching faculty who come from many countries around the world.
-There are also many adjunct faculty members who teach at the school which adds some vocational instruction to the highly theoretical program.

 UCLA Lab School

-The UCLA Lab School, a quasi-private, quasi-public-school, has been on the UCLA campus since 1947 and currently serves 450 students ranging in ages 4–12 and their families.
-Today, Ed&IS's Department of Education is the only such department in the United States that enjoys direct access to an on-campus elementary school.
+The UCLA Lab School, a quasi-private, quasi-public-school, has been on the UCLA campus since 1947 and currently has 450 students ranging in ages 4–12.
+Ed&IS's Department of Education is the only department in the United States that enjoys direct access to an on-campus elementary school.
 The Lab School classrooms provide an experiential education by serving as laboratories for exploring ideas about teaching, learning, and child development.
 The school is located on the northern part of the UCLA campus, directly north of the UCLA Anderson School of Management, off Sunset Boulevard.
-The school has also opened satellite campuses in South Los Angeles, where educators can directly attack the educational challenges posed by poverty, lack of English fluency and achievement gaps on the part of racial and ethnic minorities.
+The school has also opened satellite campuses in South Los Angeles, where educators can try to address the educational challenges posed by poverty, lack of English fluency and achievement gaps on the part of racial and ethnic minorities.